CaioFPeres/ArchBuild/README.md

 # Building Arch Linux from Source with custom flags

-First, create a Arch user that is different from root, and set this permission for it on /etc/sudoers:
+First, create an Arch user that is different from root, and set this permission for it on /etc/sudoers:

 ``` bash
 ##